 Have a night out on the town

 Helsinki is not known for having the best weather, but that’s probably not what you came to Finland for anyway!
 Some days it can be cold and rainy – especially in the summer.
 So what’s one of the best things to do in Helsinki at night?

 We were able to enjoy the weekend in Helsinki and loved the nightlife scene.
 The Finns know how to have a good time (in a classy way of course).
 There is no shortage of trendy bars and clubs in Finland’s capital.
 Some of the best bars in the city are Ateljee Bar, located on a hotel rooftop, and Steam Helsinki, which serves delicious gin concoctions in a steampunk setting.
 We are not big on clubbing but according to The Guardian, Kaiki Club has been voted one of the 25 best clubs in all of Europe!

 Side note: Like the rest of the Nordic countries, Finland is not exactly a cheap destination.
-Alcohol prices are high so if you are on a budget you may want to consider bringing in your own booze and have a few drinks at your hotel or before going to the bars.
+Alcohol prices are high so if you are on a budget you may want to consider bringing in your own booze and having a few drinks at your hotel or before going to the bars.

 Enjoy a day at the zoo

 After our year across Africa, we have a hard time stepping into zoos.
 However, we know that not everyone can head into the wild and enjoy the many beautiful animals that populate our earth and most zoos do great things for animal conservation and funding.
 Helsinki Zoo is a 30-minute bus ride from the city center is perfect for families that want to see some Arctic animals like the lynx, wolverine, and reindeer.
 The Helsinki Zoo also houses Coco, the oldest sloth in the entire world!

 The zoo dates back to 1889 and is located on its own island.
-Meaning you can visit one of the oldest zoos in the world right in Helsinki.
-You won’t find any elephants, giraffe, or zebra here as the zoo strives to only have animals that can adapt to the climates of Finland.
+This means you can visit one of the oldest zoos in the world right in Helsinki.
+You won’t find any elephants, giraffes, or zebra here as the zoo strives to only have animals that can adapt to the climates of Finland.

 Visit a fortress!